i7p9h9/myna-lab-task/README.md

 ## Hardware requirements
   - GPU with 11Gb memory is necessary
-  - 64Gb RAM memory at least  # actually 32 should be enough but, unfortunately, there are memory leak exists, I still not find one
+  - 64Gb RAM memory at least
-  - 120Gb free space is required (ssd type partitions is recommended)
+  - 120Gb free space is required (ssd type partition is recommended)

 ***